ocaml/ocamlbuild/manual/manual.md

 ### Archives, documentation...

-Some ocamlbuild features require you to add new kind of files in your source directory.
+Some OCamlbuild features require you to add new kind of files in your source directory.
 Suppose you would like to distribute an archive file `mylib.cma` that would contain the compilation unit for your modules `mod1.ml` and `mod2.ml`.
 For this, you should create a file